-860-240-0000 Help Desk its@cga.ct.gov Room 014, Capitol
+860-240-0000 Help Desk its@cga.ct.gov

+Room 014, Capitol

-The Office of Information Technology Services provides the Connecticut General Assembly with high-quality, cost-effective information systems and technology services to support all aspects of the legislative process.
+The Office of Information Technology Services (ITS) provides the Connecticut General Assembly with high-quality, cost-effective information systems and technology services to support all aspects of the legislative process.
 It is responsible for the selection, management and support of information technology hardware, software and applications.
-The Office is organized by the following functional areas.